 In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
-Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).
+Extension options (or periods after termination options) are only included in the lease term if the option is reasonably certain to be exercised.
+This assessment is reviewed if a significant event or significant change in circumstances occurs which affects this assessment and that is within the Company's control.
+All extension options have been assumed to be exercised for the calculation of the Company's lease liability.